DSEapps/draw-sound-live/README.md

 ## Design

 Behind the scenes there are many moving parts.
 The venue contains various components that interact with eachother.
-The primary component is the canvas, which is the source of visual and audio "art".
-The performer is invited to explore the possibilities of the stage and the "instruments" that are hidden within.
+The primary composition element is the canvas.
+It renders the performer's mouse movements into a drawing that manipulates settings of the sound effects.
+The result is a continously evolving visual-musical performance art experience, where the performer is invited to explore the possibilities of the canvas and the "instruments" that are hidden within.

-During the performance, the audience is encouraged to express their emotions, via applause or booing.
-And they can even comment to fellow travelers via chat.

 ![Venue Structure](./images/venue-structure.jpeg)

-Looking deeper within the app, there is bi-directional, event-based realtime communications that enable the performer to project their performance to the audience, and for the audience to express their sentiment back to the performer.
+Looking deeper within the app, socket.io is used for bi-directional, event-based realtime communications which enable the performer to project their performance to the audience.
+It also provides a means for chat, so the audience can have an ongoing discussion and convey their sentiments.

 ![Socket Data Flow](./images/socket-dataflow.jpeg)

-The application is based on React, which encourages reusable UI components with dynamically rendered data.
+The application is based on React, which encourages reusable UI components with dynamically rendered views.
 To better understand the organization, the app has a root, called App, which has 3 main components: Login, Landing and Venue.
-Within this structure the state of the app is managed.
+Within this structure the state of the participants and their interactions is managed.

 ![Application Organization](./images/component-hierarchy.jpeg)